piotr1204Essex/piotr1204Essex.github.io/machine_learning.md

 1. Fawcett, T. (2006).
 An introduction to ROC analysis.
 Pattern recognition letters, 27(8), 861-874.
 2. James, G., Witten, D., Hastie, T., & Tibshirani, R. (2013).
 An introduction to statistical learning: with applications in R. Springer.

+### Summative Assessment: Team Presentation

+Unit 11 brought to us also a deadline for the second Team project we were asked to submit.
+This task required from us to develop a Neural Networks Algorithm based on a CIFAR-10 dataset.
+I have learned a lot during my own research, working with my team mate and during seminar with my tutor.
+Once again, me and my team mate have found ourselves approaching this task from different angles, which allowed us not only to learn from one another but also to create a coherent presentation as an output, that I believe fulfills the requirements of the task to its full extension.

+My personal contribution focused on optimising a CNN model for performance on the CIFAR-10 dataset.
+I started with an ANN model initially, but quickly realised it might be tought to get high performance out of this basic Neural Network structure - which is why I switched to a Convolutional Neural Network algorithm.
+I have taken a considerable amount of time to research various optimisation techniques and general structures of the CNN which allowed me to create a final output, which together with my team mate's contribution was a part of our final submission.

 ### Unit 12